Eppo-exp/eppo-docs/docs/connecting-your-data/data-warehouses/connecting-to-snowflake.md

 6. (Optional) Add Eppo’s static IP addresses to your [Network Policy](https://docs.snowflake.com/en/user-guide/network-policies.html) if you have one:
 `35.226.89.62`, `34.133.196.109`

+# Connecting your Warehouse to Eppo

+Now that you have a proper Service User created for Eppo, you can use it to connect Eppo to your warehouse.

 ## Enter credentials into Eppo
 1. Log in to your Eppo account at [eppo.cloud](https://eppo.cloud/)
 2. To connect Snowflake, you will need to input the following information: